If this is okay with you, please close this message.

 See the person, not the illness...

-For more information on the topics covered in this blog see our info on helping friends and family with schizophrenia or mental health and the police.
+For more information on the topics covered in this blog see our info on helping friends and family with schizophrenia.

 If you're a sibling of someone with mental health problems you might find the siblings network helpful.